Understanding Users' Interaction with Login Notifications: Discussion

 \subsection{Expectation vs. Fatigue}

-More than 90\% of the participants expect services to send login notifications, and finding a balance between sending them too often and too rarely is crucial.
-We found that participants want to be notified when a login takes place from a new device or location, but also if a login appears ``suspicious,'' which can be accomplished with advanced logic provided by risk-based algorithms~\cite{wiefling-19-rba-in-the-wild, wiefling-20-rba-evaluation}.
+Besides the correct reaction and understanding of notifications---user satisfaction with notifications is equally important.
+Fortunately, we found that more than 95\% of the participants expect services to send login notifications, and only 3\% do not want notifications to be sent at all, underlining an overall positive assessment.
+However, it is crucial to find a balance between sending them too often and too rarely.
+For service providers, sending notifications following a ``better safe than sorry''-mentality may be tempting.
+Yet, for users, this leads to security warning fatigue~\cite{egelman-08-phishing-warnings, sunshine-09-crying-wolf, akhawe-13-alice}.
+This fatigue is most likely caused by unnecessary login notifications, i.e., those that do not convey a real risk teach users that all notifications are unimportant.
+The situation is aggravated by services like Etsy, GitLab, Mozilla, Tumblr, and others that send notifications for each and every login.
+We saw that over 90\% did not want to receive a notification on every login, and 15\% even explicitly expressed ``fatigue.''
+Thus, we strongly dissuade sending notifications on every login.
+Instead, they should only be sent if the service suspects malicious account activity.
+Concretely, the majority of the participants wants to be notified when a login takes place from a new device or location, and especially if a login appears ``suspicious.''
+Service providers can accomplish this with advanced logic provided by risk-based algorithms~\cite{wiefling-19-rba-in-the-wild, wiefling-20-rba-evaluation}.
 Time-related notifications (i.e., a login after a long or at an unusual time) are less demanded.

-For service providers, sending notifications more often than necessary, following a ``better safe than sorry''-mentality may be tempting.
-Yet, for users, this leads to a well-documented phenomenon in the area of security warnings: fatigue~\cite{egelman-08-phishing-warnings, sunshine-09-crying-wolf, akhawe-13-alice}.
-This fatigue is most likely caused by unnecessary login notifications, i.e., those that do not convey a real risk teach users that all notifications are unimportant.
-The situation is further aggravated by services like Mozilla, Tumblr, Etsy, and others that send notifications for every single login.
+In favor of sparsity, time-related notifications should be omitted unless there is a concrete reason for suspecting malicious account activity.